529 savings plan

 9. Is there a limit to how much I can contribute to a 529?

-Note: 529 Plans do allow a special one-time contribution worth up to five years of annual gifts.
+Note: 529 plans do allow a special one-time contribution worth up to five years of annual gifts.
 This would require filing a gift tax return, but no gift tax would be incurred.

 10. What other strategies are available if I am concerned about overfunding a 529 Account?

-• Consider gifting appreciated securities to the adult children who are attending college or graduate school.
+You can continue to save and invest within your own taxable account.
+Consider gifting appreciated securities to adult children who are attending college or graduate school.
 If they are in a low tax bracket, they may be able to sell the stock without paying capital gains tax.

-As with any investment, it is important to consider how a 529 Savings Plan and other education funding strategies fit in with your broader financial and tax planning.
+As with any investment, it is important to consider how a 529 savings plan and other education funding strategies fit in with your broader financial and tax planning.
 If you would like to discuss your options for education funding, your Coldstream team can help you get started.

 Disclaimer: This article has been provided for informational purposes only and should not be considered as investment advice or as a recommendation.
 This material provides general information only.
 Coldstream does not provide any specific tax or legal advice; you should consult your tax, legal, or other advisors before implementing any changes to your current financial situation.